marcmo/cxxproject/README.md

 * rake install should install the freshly built gem (if you need sudo, please install the package by hand via rake package; sudo gem install pkg/...)
 * cd examples; rake (should compile all examples and let the executables run)

-## todo

-* introduce CxxProject-module as namesspace
-* do some rdoc
-* factor out linux specific code (os-specific code)